usaid-cs/yesterday-i-learned/geography.md

 - An archipelago is just a group of islands.
 - Pittsburgh is quite close to (40,-80).
 - Spain almost touches Morocco.
-- Oymyakon is the coldest place on Earth.
+- Oymyakon is the coldest place on Earth... children are allowed to go to school if it's -55 degrees C or higher.
 - Portishead was named after [Portishead the town](https://en.wikipedia.org/wiki/Portishead,_Somerset), which sounds like por-tis-HED.
 - There is a town called [Charfield](https://en.wikipedia.org/wiki/Charfield).
 - There currently exists two *the Congo*s: [Democratic Republic of the Congo](https://en.wikipedia.org/wiki/Democratic_Republic_of_the_Congo), with a "the" in the name, and [Republic of the Congo](https://en.wikipedia.org/wiki/Republic_of_the_Congo), also with a "the" in the name.